Make your submission

 Protecting your confidentiality

-If you share your story with the Royal Commission in writing, online or in audio-visual format, we will not publish your information unless you want us to.
-If you do want us to publish your account of your experience, we can publish it without naming or identifying you.
+If you share your story with the Royal Commission in writing, online or in audio-visual format, the Royal Commission may use your information in our public documents, for example in our interim or final reports.
+However, we will not publish your information unless you want us to.
+If we do use your information, we can do so without naming or identifying you.

 If you do not want your information or your identity to be shared with anyone outside of the Royal Commission, we can protect your identity and the information you share with us until the Royal Commission ends in April 2022 (when its Final Report is due).

 Under the current law, the Royal Commission can only guarantee confidentiality while the Royal Commission exists.
-However, the Government has agreed to amend the law in 2021 so that your information is protected indefinitely, even after the Royal Commission ends.
+However, the Government has agreed to amend the law in 2021 so that your information is protected after the Royal Commission ends, for a period of 99 years.

 Confidentiality clauses and defamation